 An estimated 3.5 million Americans seek medical treatment each year for burns, many of whom end up needing expensive surgeries and skin grafts.
 In addition, burns can be severely painful, disfiguring, and debilitating, causing a sharp drop in quality of life.

-Long & Long Attorneys at Law, have years of experience helping burn victims receive compensation for medical treatment, unemployment as a result of injury, and pain and suffering.
+The Long Brothers, have years of experience helping burn victims receive compensation for medical treatment, unemployment as a result of injury, and pain and suffering.
 Call our office at (251) 432-2277 for a free consultation.